Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 # Rainfall Variability and Its Effect on Maize Yield in Zambia (1986-2013)

-This analysis examines how seasonal rainfall influences maize yield across ten provinces of Zambia.
-The analysis includes Muchinga province, which was formed in 2011 and has limited data.
+This analysis examines how inter‑annual rainfall variability and monthly rainfall distribution influence maize yield across nine provinces of Zambia.
+Rather than assuming total seasonal rainfall drives yield variation, this analysis tests whether rainfall timing and provincial rainfall “signatures” better explain yield outcomes.

 ## Table of Contents
 - [Research Questions](#research-questions)